pace/openfsc-spec/1.0/openfsc-spec.md

 - Access to the current fuel prices, including the product id, name, ...
 - Ability to inform OpenFSC server about price changes when they occur
 - Access to current, uncleared transactions on the pumps including
-  - a transaction id
+  - a transaction ID
   - the transaction state
-  - the product id
+  - the product ID
   - the fueled amount
-  - the price, price with vat, vat
+  - the price, price with VAT, VAT
 - Information about the currency used as well as current time
-- Authentication data, needed to connect to an OpenFSC Server.
+- Authentication data, needed to connect to an OpenFSC Server

-# 3 Process Overview
+## 3 Process Overview

-The Connected Fueling process can be divided into two main processes: the Post Pay and the Pre Auth process.
-The Post Pay process is very prominent in Germany and represents the payment after the fueling.
-The Pre Auth process is widely used outside of Germany or with 24/7 unmanned stations.
+The Connected Fueling process can be divided into two main processes: the Post-Pay and the Pre-Auth process.
+The Post-Pay process is very prominent in Germany and represents the payment after the fueling.
+The Pre-Auth process is widely used outside of Germany or with 24/7 unmanned stations.
 Both processes can be implemented using the OpenFSC protocol.
 Both processes are described using the plain text protocol (secured using TLS1.2 or VPN) offered by OpenFSC.

 Both processes start by updating the current pumps and price information, in order to present current data to the user.
 The price information needs to be sent via OpenFSC when changed in order to show current prices to the users that haven't already reached the forecourt.

-## 3.1 Post Pay Process
+### 3.1 Post-Pay Process

 - The user then selects the current pump which is reflected in the protocol by once again retrieving the updated status.
 That is because the user can go back to the overview and select another pump, in case the pump was mistakenly chosen.
 Having current pump information is, therefore, the first step.
 - Using the pump status method with a ttl (time to live) for the update will ask the client to continuously send updates for the given pump for a given amount of time.